EpiData-dk/analysis/help/commands.md

 Show values on the screen for all variables mentioned, with one observation per line (not limited by the width of the display)

 ## parameters
+- `variable list`

-- without variable names, list all variables.
+  A single variable name or list of names; without variables, list all variables.

 See [labeling](#labeling) for options on changing between labels/values